dudung/soal/_posts/comp/2021-01-03-single-ray-reflection-site-on-sphere.md

 }
 ```

 using previous snippet of `f_root`, where $N$ is number of iteration.

+## finding reflection site
 In the `main` function the use of previous function can be as follow

 ```javascript
 var t_0 = 0;